 In “Teaching in the Machine Age,” report author and lead researcher Thomas Arnett argues that the “teaching profession is not immune to the effects of scientific and technological progress.”
 But instead of “viewing technological progress as a threat,” teachers should embrace AI innovations to help automate basic teaching tasks.
 Arnett outlines three “challenging circumstances” and explains how teachers and administrators can leverage technology to solve these problems and enhance their instructional models: Circumstance #1: Lack of expert teachers.
-The full research report can be found here.
 Top 10 Tech.
 From a see-through robotic orb to the prospect of a new, mixed-reality realm of learning, our picks highlight leading trends, with an eye toward the future.

 Six activity buses now have Wi-Fi capability.
-"We call these buses rolling classrooms,” said Dr. 12 ed-tech tools to try this term.
+"We call these buses rolling classrooms,” said Dr. Jimmy Pryor, director of technology for Spartanburg School District One.
+The new technology, while was rolled out in the last month, is part of the district’s one-to-one technology initiative.
+12 ed-tech tools to try this term.
 The school year is in full swing, so it’s time to kick things into high gear and push learning to a whole new level.

 Online technology tools can be an incredible asset in the classroom, enhancing the learning experience for students and making the teaching experience more pleasant and less stressful.
 Check out these ed-tech tools that you should definitely consider bringing into the classroom this term.
 5 Reasons Augmented Education is Sweeping the EdTech World - AppReal.
 Augmented reality education is a hot topic in the EdTech (educational technology) conversation.

-Such is the goal of Dr. Teaching with Technology video series unveiled.
+Such is the goal of Dr. Christine Ortiz, former dean for graduate education at MIT, who is using technology to build a new kind of residential research institution from the ground up.
+Teaching with Technology video series unveiled.
 Check this out!

 Ohio teachers play leading parts in these beautifully produced videos on teaching withtechnology.
 The series, which WOSU Public Media created in partnership with the Ohio Department of Education, highlights teachers who are integrating learning technologies into the curriculum in Ohio’s schools.
 With elementary, middle and high school lessons included, the videos showcase approaches to teaching English language arts, mathematics, science, social studies and world languages.
-You will see lessons with project-based learning, real-time assessment data collection and blended learning through station rotation.
 The Trends and Challenges Shaping Technology Adoption In Schools.
 Every year for the past 15 years the New Media Consortium and the Consortium for School Networking (CoSN) have been taking the pulse of where education technology stands among K-12 educators.